BooleanCube/DiscordDB/README.md

 2. Download the source code and add it to your project.
 You can manually download and drag it into your project or you can download using git (`git clone https://github.com/BooleanCube/DiscordDB`).
 This project currently does not exist as a maven repository so manually installing the latest stable build will be the only way of using the library.

 ## Documentation
-`DatabaseManager` is the main database manager class which will give you access to every database.
+`DatabaseManager` is the main database manager class which will give you access to every database. <br>
 `DatabaseObject` is the database object class with all the methods to access the data within the database.

 ```java